Subaru-PFS/ics_doc/SSN-00028/index.rst

 configuration (like readme).
 Placing such files as dot filename, like `.README.rst`, is NOT RECOMMENDED.

+To have `site specific` configuration files and directories, system administrator of each instance SHALL

+- Configure dnsmasq to load `/etc/dnsmasq.d/*.conf` by editing `/etc/default/dnsmasq` file to have a line - `CONFIG_DIR=/etc/dnsmasq.d,*.conf`.
+- Make symlink for `site specific` dnsmasq configuration, from `/etc/dnsmasq.d/dnsmasq-site.\<site\>` to `/etc/dnsmasq.d/dnsmasq-site.conf`.

 In the 'ics_dnsmasq' repository, we SHALL place configuration files as:

 `host-mac` directory
   Place files in a name of 'target'.conf, which contain lines of a pair of MAC address and its hostname as `xx:xx:xx:xx:xx:xx,hostname` format.
+  Only `global` configuration is allowed for this part, all paris used at every sites SHALL be placed here.
-`hosts` directory
+`hosts.\<site\>` directory
   Place files in a name of 'target'.conf, which contain lines in a format used for `hosts` file as `IP_address hostname(s)`.
+  This directory SHALL be configured to be loaded by `dnsmasq-site.\<site\>` file, but NOT by symlink.
 `dnsmasq.conf` file
   This file SHALL have all configurations specified in the `Global configurations`_ section, and SHALL NOT have any configuration not described in the section.
   In other words, any global configurations SHALL be described in the `Global configurations`_ section with its necessity.
+`dnsmasq-site.\<site\>` file
+  This file SHALL have all configurations specified in the `Site specific dnsmasq configurations`_ section, and SHALL NOT have any configuration not described in the section.

-Any other directory or file with configurations SHALL NOT be added or placed into the master branch of 'ics_dnsmasq' repository.
+Any other directory or file with configurations SHALL NOT be added or placed into the 'ics_dnsmasq' repository.
-As in `Global configurations`_ section, it is possible to add new separated file for groups of configurations, such as PXE as DHCP option for flagged hosts, but such file SHALL be added in the list above before added into the `ics_dnsmasq` repository.
+As in `Global configurations`_ or
+`Site specific dnsmasq configurations`_ section, it is possible to add new separated file for groups of configurations, such as PXE as DHCP option for flagged hosts, but such file SHALL be added in the list above before added into the `ics_dnsmasq` repository.